kubernetes101/pib-dev/advanced-scenarios/canary/README.md

 ## Update reference app to use Canary deployment Strategy

-- To upate IMDb reference app to use canary deployment template:
+- To update IMDb reference app to use canary deployment template:
   - Update `apps/imdb/app.yaml` with template value </br>
       `template: pib-service-canary`